dogweather/forkful/content/en/go/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?

-Removing quotes from a string in Go is about eliminating the leading and trailing quotation marks (`"` or `'`) from a given string.
-Programmers often need to perform this task to sanitize user input, parse text data more effectively, or prepare strings for further processing that requires quote-free content.

 ## How to:
 Go offers several approaches to remove quotes from a string, but one of the most straightforward methods is to use the `Trim` and `TrimFunc` functions provided by the `strings` package.
 Here's how to do it:

 ```go